-Grading: Homework 30%, Exam I (midterm) 10%, Exam II (final) 10%, and Course Project 50% (course project proposal 25% and project presentation 25%).
+Grading: Homework 30%, Final exam 20%, and Course Project 50% (course project report 25% and project presentation 25%).

 Course Project: A list of topics and related reading materials will be provided.
 Each student chooses one topic of his/her interest.
-Each student is required to write a report and do an inclass presentation (30 min plus 10 min Q&A).
+Each student is required to write a report and do an inclass presentation.